mjh-sakh/jitouch_on_big_sur/README.md

 </dict>
 </plist>
 ```
 Note: script can be shorter if aboslute path provided to the `.sh` file.
-Just us it inside single `string` tag.
+Just put it inside single `string` tag.

 ### Optional: Change owner and group for _launchd_ script file
 This is not required if you run _jitouch_ for youself only.
 Keeping it here just in case as it took me some time to found.
 Assuming file name is `local.start.jitouch.plist`, execute following commands: